-- (C) interpret and create written, oral, and visual presentations of social studies information. - (31) Social studies skills.
+- (A) use social studies terminology correctly; - (B) use effective written communication skills, including proper citations and avoiding plagiarism; - (C) interpret and create written, oral, and visual presentations of social studies information; - (D) apply foundational language skills to engage in civil discourse about social studies topics, including those with multiple perspectives. - (31) Social studies skills.
 The student uses problem-solving and decision-making skills, working independently and with others.
-The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.
+The student is expected to: - (A) explain governmental and democratic processes such as voting, due process, and caucuses using simulations and models; and - (B) use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.